glymphie/CTFdeploy/docs/yaml_setup.md

 ##### Must-have
 `name`: The name of the CTF.
 `description`: Description of the CTF.
-`usermode`: Can be either `users` or `teams`.
+`user_mode`: Can be either `users` or `teams`.
 `start`: Start time of the CTF.
 Format: `dd/mm/yyyy hh:mm`.
 `end`: End time of the CTF.
 Format: `dd/mm/yyyy hh:mm`.

 ##### Optional
-`whitelist`: Whitelist of email domains, separated by comma.
+`whitelist`: Can have multiple list members.
+Whitelist of email domains.
-`ctf_logo`: Filename, use a logo instead of the CTF `name`.
+`logo`: Filename, use a logo instead of the CTF `name`.
-`theme_color`: Hex value of the header.
-Must be made a string with quotes due to YAML syntax.
 `team_size`: Max team size.
 Useful when `usermode` is `teams`.
 `name_changes`: Allow name change? `1` or `0`.
 Default is `1`.
 `theme_header`: A global header which is displayed on all pages.
+HTML.
 `theme_footer`: A global footer which is displayed on all pages.
+HTML.
+`style`: If you've configured a style sheet for another CTFd, paste it here.
+If you want more readable CSS, add `\n` for newlines.

 ---